MGAPS/mgaps-website/people/officers/sports-officer.md

 ---
-name: TBD
+name: Garrett Leverick
-email: TBD
+email: garrett.leverick@mail.mcgill.ca
 position: Sports Officer
 ---

-It is the job of the sports officer to encourage and facilitate the organization of graduate physics intramural teams.
-Additionally it is their job to help organize social events surrounding some of these teams, such as the hockey night in physics.
+Do you like being active and playing games with physics friends?
+I'm here to facilitate just that!
+I will help you organize an intramural team or any other recreational activity you want to do with your peers.
+I also might be organizing some events such as Hockey Night in Physics.